 Field ambulances used Dernancourt Communal Cemetery for Commonwealth burials from September 1915 to August 1916, and again during the German advance of March 1918.
 XV Corps Main Dressing Station was formed at Dernancourt in August 1916, when the adjoining Dernancourt Communal Cemetery Extension was opened.
 Total burials 2,167.

-There are 85, 1914-18 war casualties commemorated in Serre Road Cemetery No. 3 who fell in July and November 1916.
-Of these, 48 are unidentified and special memorials are erected to four men who are known or believed to be buried among them.
+There are now 1,348, 1914-18 war casualties commemorated in Péronne Road Cemetery.
+Of these, 365 are unidentified and special memorials are erected to 26 soldiers from the United Kingdom known or believed to be buried among them.

 Longueval Road Cemetery was begun in September 1915, near a dressing station known as "Longueval Alley", or "Longueval Water Point".
 The cemetery now contains 223 burials and commemorations of the First World War.
 47 of the burials are unidentified.

 Carnoy Military Cemetery was begun in August, 1915, by the 2nd King's Own Scottish Borderers and the 2nd King's Own Yorkshire Light Infantry, when the village was immediately South of the British front line.
 There are now 854 burials in this cemetery of which 27 are unidentified.